 These will review the answers, correct the auto-translations, check the attachments uploaded (where required) and review the diagnosed IRIS symptom code.

 Based on this review the report will be judged as Useful or Not Useful.
-Further detail on the reasoning why will also be provided.
+Further detail regarding the reason why will also be provided.

-The current reasonings are:
+The current reasons are: